HomeDing/homeding.github.io/concepts/paper03.md

 The power, flexibility and the extensibility of the HomeDing library comes from 2 main designs

-* the unified implementation of I/O and logic in the Elements of the Architecture.
+* the unified implementation of I/O and logic in the Elements and
-* the way Elements are addressed in the messages.
+* the way Elements can interact locally or over the network by using messages.

 These were influenced by the well-known Actor Model concept and the REST full adressing.

 ## Actor Model

-The implementation has borrowed some of the ideas and principles of the “Actor Model” that is a complete distributed, concurrent computing model..
+The implementation has borrowed some of the ideas and principles of the “Actor Model” that is a complete distributed, concurrent computing model.

 The “Actors” and “Messages” in this computation model is similar to the “Elements” and “Actions” in the HomeDing Library implementation.
 However, the HomeDing Library implementation need to respect the limited CPU and memory power of and the things and the network in between.
 Some pragmatic design decisions of the implementations have been necessary.